Weißensee cemetery

-The Weißensee Cemetery is a Jewish cemetery located in the neighborhood of Weißensee in Berlin, Germany.
+The Weißensee Cemetery (Jüdischer Friedhof Berlin-Weißensee) is a Jewish cemetery located in the neighborhood of Weißensee in Berlin, Germany.
 It is the second largest Jewish cemetery in Europe.
 The cemetery covers approximately 42 ha and contains approximately 115,000 graves.
 It was dedicated in 1880.

-The entrance
+Entrance

 The main entrance is at the end of the Herbert-Baum-Straße.
 In 1924, a second entrance was constructed off Lichtenberger Straße (which was renamed Indira-Gandhi-Straße in 1985).

 Directly in front of the entrance is a Holocaust memorial, a commemorative stone, surrounded by further stones, each with the names of concentration camps.
 Next to this, there is a memorial to Jews who lost their lives during World War I (which was dedicated in 1927) and also a commemorative plaque to those who fought Nazism.